RocketRace/rocketrace.github.io/decadv-2024.md

 goes down.
 And perhaps my project could inspire others to contemplate the state of the internet today, and reach their own conclusions on the matter.
 Thank you.

+## December 7
+I haven't done much today aside from small code tweaks, but I did spot [every-uuid][every-uuid].
+What a funny coincidence that we created such a similar project!
+More specifically, the projects are similar in their technical details, but quite different in terms of their audience, direction, and (eventual) presentation.
+I appreciate the contrast.
+(In fact, there's a lot of good tips in the technical implementation side!)
+I wouldn't say our projects are ideologically opposed, but the direction that Every UUID goes in is much closer to "viral internet spectacle".
+I have made projects like that before too, but it's not quite my thing anymore.
+I'm glad that there is a steady supply of imaginative code out there to make digital life interesting 😄 I was pleasantly surprised to see the rest of the author's portfolio, and I will follow them for more!

 [decadv]: https://eli.li/december-adventure
 [aoc]: https://adventofcode.com/
 [my aoc2023]: https://github.com/RocketRace/aoc2023